kristian-lange/net-glimpse/README.md

    You can specify IP and port with the parameters `-Dhttp.address` and `-Dhttp.port`.
 By default `localhost` and `9000` is used.
 E.g. `./bin/net-glimpse -Dhttp.address=172.23.1.81 -Dhttp.port=8080` binds net-glimpse to IP `172.23.1.81` and port `8080`.

-1. Try in a browser, e.g. with `http://localhost:9000/?nif=myNetworkInterface` (use the name of the network interface you want to intercept) - it should show you raw packet header data in JSON format
+1. Try in a browser, e.g. with `http://localhost:9000/?nif=myNetworkInterface` (instead of `myNetworkInterface` use the name of the network interface you want to intercept) - it should show you raw packet header data in JSON format

 If you are done with net-glimpse you can stop it with `Ctrl+C`.